rschristian/InstagramScraper/README.md

 As of now, future plans for the project include smart text download (so that it can handle deleted comments and the like), and better error handling.
 While I've done what I can to ensure the program will not crash, little information is given back to the user, which I'd like to change.

-This has only been tested so far on a Linux system, so I have no idea whether or not it will function on Windows.
+This has only been tested so far on a Linux system, any usage on another OS is untested.
 I've added a few bits of functionality here and there to try to ensure it was cross platform, but seeing as how I won't be using this on Windows, there's no guarantee of full functionality.
+Use at your own discretion, as it does have the power to rename and move files.

 ## Getting Started